floridop/ldmx-containers/README.md

   2. Docker build
   2.1 Prerequisites
   2.2 Description of scripts architecture
-  2.3 Directory structure of the container
+  2.3 Directory structure inside the container
   2.4 Perform the container build
   2.5 Use the built image
   Appendix A: TODO